wombleton/gitlaw-nz/acts/C/Costs in Criminal Cases Act 1967.md

     (2) Where on the arrest of that person any money was taken from him the court may in its discretion order the whole or any part of the money to be applied to any such payment.

-    (3) Where the court convicts any person and the informant or prosecutor has not prepaid any fees of court, the court may order the person convicted to pay the fees of court.
+    (3) Where the court convicts any person and the prosecutor has not prepaid any fees of court, the court may order the person convicted to pay the fees of court.

     (4) Any costs allowed under this section shall be specified in the conviction and may be recovered in the same manner as a fine.